Krs-ceri/RaspberryPi/README.md

 # RaspberryPi
-This is my first Raspberry pi project, including sensors and master-slve rasp.
+This is my first Raspberry pi project, including sensors and master-slave rasp.
 Also, collecting data over a web-server.